opentripplanner/developer-days/index.md

 The OTP developers are meeting in October in Berlin to discuss technical topics and to socialise.
 Even though this mini-conference is focussed on technical details everybody is welcome and just listening in is totally fine.

-Some other groups, like product owners, will also meet in the same work space.

-If you want to join, please fill in the [registration form](https://tinyurl.com/4kxz9unv).

 ## Location

 Adesso Berlin
 Prinzenstraße 34
 10969 Berlin
 Germany

-### Links

 - [OpenStreetMap](https://www.openstreetmap.org/way/1079127205)
 - [Google Maps](https://maps.app.goo.gl/whhUma1Se8n3Nohc6)
+-
+## Who will be there?

+The main participants are developers who are already familiar with OTP's internals.

+Product owners from Entur, Skanetrafiken and HSL will also organise separate sessions in the same space.

+## Registration

+If you want to join, please fill in the [registration form](https://tinyurl.com/4kxz9unv).

 ## Schedule

-The schedule is a work in progress and available as a [Kanban board](https://kanban.adminforge.de/b/xJqXAF2BpdwjpcSCz/otp-developer-days-2024-berlin).
+The preliminary schedule available as a [Kanban board](https://kanban.adminforge.de/b/xJqXAF2BpdwjpcSCz/otp-developer-days-2024-berlin).

 ## Partners